nautobot/nautobot-plugin-ssot-ipfabric/docs/plugin.md

 ![Safe Delete Status Change](./images/safe-delete-log.png)

-If an object has already been updated with the tag, adding `debug` mode to the job can be helpful to see what's been tagged already.
+If an object has already been updated with the tag, a warning message will be displayed and the object will not be modified (including sync date).

 ![Safe Delete Status Change](./images/safe-delete-debug-skip.png)

 ## Usage